-Complaints for which a complainant provides his or her name, address and telephone number, but requests confidentiality from the disclosure of that information pursuant to ORS 192.502 (4).
+Confidential complaints: Complaints for which a complainant provides their name, address and telephone number, but requests confidentiality from the disclosure of that information pursuant to ORS 192.502 (4).

-A situation in which there may be, if left unattended, a significant or irreversible environmental impact or where the environmental condition creates a life, health and/ or safety issue.
-A human-made change to the environment and/or an ecosystem that, if left unmanaged or unmitigated, will take an unreasonable amount of time to regenerate or repair itself, or that causes or potentially causes, additional degradation of the environment and/or ecosystem, or that creates a life, health and/ or safety hazard.
+Environmental damage: A situation in which there may be, if left unattended, a significant or irreversible environmental impact or where the environmental condition creates a life, health and/or safety issue.
+A human-made change to the environment and/or an ecosystem that, if left unmanaged or unmitigated, will take an unreasonable amount of time to regenerate or repair itself, or that causes or potentially causes, additional degradation of the environment and/or ecosystem, or that creates a life, health and/or safety hazard.
 (See examples in Section 3, below.)

 As directed by the Clackamas County Board of Commissioners, code enforcement complaints are handled as described below.
 (The County does not investigate anonymous complaints regardless of type.)